Wills Power of Attorney Legal Advice How it Works Pricing

 Testamentary Trusts

 This is a trust that is written in your Will and comes into effect upon your death.
 The trustee named in your Will is the one who will look after your assets until your beneficiaries can get them.
-You can name your children as the beneficiaries.
-You may want to consider setting up this trust if you have children under the age of 18 and are not yet able to take full responsibility of your assets.

-Online wills are an affordable and easy way to set out your final wishes.
+Online wills are an affordable and easy way to set out your own final wishes.
 You can use the online Will service offered by Safewill, where you will receive assistance throughout the process from our customer support team.

 During this process you will need to answer a few simple questions prepared by our Australian Solicitors to explain your reasons for making your decision.
 The legal advisers at Safewill will check it over to see that everything is clear and valid before the courts.
 You’ll then be able to print it, sign it, and store it somewhere safe.